 The members of the panel:

 Burta has been a high performance coach for the previous fifteen years at the University of the Free State as well as the Province Free State.
-Burta has coached the national South African Proteas side in 2006/2007 and in 2011.
-She also coached the South Africa under 23s between 2016 and 2017.
+Burta has coached the national South African Proteas side in 2006/2007 and in 2011 and also coached the South Africa Under 23s between 2016 and 2017.
+Burta has been involved in administration and management projects of the province for 30 years.